Chazza898/Persona5-Wallpaper-Engine-Weather-Addon/README.md

      <br>Open Command Prompt in the project folder (use command: cd C:\Users\YourName\Documents\Persona5WeatherAddon) and run:
      <br> python -m pip install requests
 4. Edit the Script Configuration
-    <br> Open wallpaper_weather_app.txt and replace the openweather API key, city and countrycode at the top of the file .
-Also under the heading WEATHER FETCHING, within the code you must replace the 3 as well (all additions require enclosement by "quotes").
+    <br> Open wallpaper_weather_app.txt and replace the openweather API key, city and countrycode at the top of the file (Ensuring all 3 are enclosed by "quotes").
 After doing this rename the script to a .py file
 5. Edit the run.bats
      <br>Open both the silent and silent_test txt files and edit the file paths listed to lead to the python.exe, wallpaper_weather_app.py, and to the Persona5WeatherAddon folders path.
 Save and close, then rename both files to be .bat files.
 6. Testing